mabel-dev/opteryx.dev/docs/sql-reference/functions.md

 ## System Functions

 !!! function "`VERSION` () → _varchar_"
-    Return the version of Opteryx.
+    Return the version of the query engine.

 ## Other Functions